loonloon/Notes/UDM-AWS-Certified-Developer-Associate-2019.md

             <td>Magnetic (Standard)</td>
             <td>
                 <ul>
-                    <li>Lowest cost per gigabyte of all EBS volume types that is bootable.
-Magnetic volumes are ideal for workloads where daa is accessed infrequently, and applications where the lowest storage cost is important</li>
+                    <li>Lowest cost per gigabyte of all EBS volume types that is <strong>bootable</strong>.
+Magnetic volumes are ideal for workloads (test / dev environments) where data is accessed infrequently, and applications where the lowest storage cost is important</li>
                 </ul>
             </td>
         </tr>